 We are spreading AUTISM AWARENESS in and around the Lowcountry.
-1 in 45 kids today are born on the autism spectrum.
+The proceeds will help those on the spectrum that could not otherwise afford to attend our programs.
+1 in 40 kids today are born on the autism spectrum.
 The 5k race starts and ends at Red Cedar Elementary.
 It is a fast flat course thru Bluffton Park in Old Town Bluffton and will be chip timed by Tim Waz with Grounded Running.
 There will be one water station on the course approximately at the halfway point.
 The race will start promptly at 8am with the Children’s DASH followed by the 5k run.
 Parents are welcome to run with their child(ren) if necessary.
 All participants will be welcomed back to the finish with a shower of bubbles (representative of special needs) and a finisher’s medal.
 NOTE: Each participant MUST turn in their timing chip to receive a medal!

 The award ceremony will take place after the last runner completes the 5k course.
 The overall top male and female runners and the top age group male and female runners of the 5k in each of the following age groups (<10, 11-14, 15-19, 20-29, 30-39, 40-49, 50-59, 60-69, 70+) and DASH in each of the following age groups (<4, 5-7, 8-10) will receive awards.
 You must be present to receive an award.
 Refreshments will be available for all during the event.

 We are also adding a silent auction to this years event.

 Shirts are guaranteed if registered by April 14th.

 Packet Pick up is Friday April 26th 9:00am-7:00pm at Ignite the Senses Children's Gym, 163 Bluffton Road, Suite C-1 and race day morning from 7:00-7:45am at the race start.

 Why should you sponsor?